-Here is another network that features a number of places in Scotland along with such non-Scottish outliers as Llandrindod Wells, Scafell Pike and the Trans-Siberian Railway.
+Here is another network that features a number of places in Scotland along with such non-Scottish outliers as Llandrindod Wells and Scafell Pike.
 The mixture includes historic monuments as well as islands and various places on mainland Scotland.
 Appeals for donations appear too and you can feel generous if a website has helped your trip planning.

 Scotland has more than its share of offshore islands and some support small populations.
 Some used to do so but the communities became non-viable and they now are deserted.
 St. Kilda is but one example of these while Eigg hangs onto its inhabitants, a situation no doubt helped by regular ferry series.
 Both fall within the sway of this website and first impressions are good but I'd like to linger longer to get a fuller picture of what's on offer.